polyphony-chat/docs/docs/blog/posts/2024-02-07-account-migration.md

 If applicable, your friends and followers will also be notified about the move, keeping existing relationships intact.

+!!! note

     This entire process does not rely on the old server being online.
     This means that the process can be completed even if the old server is down, or if the old server is not cooperating with the user.

+    However, including the homeserver in the process adds to the general user experience.
+If you, for example, have included your federation ID as part of another, non-polyproto social media profile, the old server can automatically refer people to the new account.

 ### Moving data